-Knox is planning for a phased return to on-campus work.
+Knox has implemented a phased return to on-campus work.
 Our primary goal continues to focus on safeguarding the health and safety of all members of the Knox community.
 The current plan has three phases, and as of November 30, 2020, we will return to Phase 1.
 This decision was informed by rising COVID-19 numbers in our region and public health guidance from the state and federal governments.
 Phase 1 encourages remote work for most employees and allows up to 25% of employees to work on campus, following physical distancing, mask wearing, and additional safety protocols.

-Employees should work with their appropriate Senior Staff member and their direct supervisor to implement these phases.
+Employees should work with their appropriate Senior Staff members and their direct supervisors to implement these phases.
 We recognize each department may have different work arrangements and needs and will require different workplace modifications.
-Please continue to work as you have during the past few weeks until you receive new instructions from your supervisor.

 Employees who fall into a CDC increased risk group may request a workplace modification, including working remotely.
 The request may be found here.
 Human Resources will notify you once the modification has been approved and will do their best to ensure a quick turnaround.
 In the meantime, please continue to report to work as you have been.

 Employees will be tested on campus prior to the beginning of the term.
 More details on the process and timing are forthcoming.
 We have contracted with both Tempus Laboratories and OSF St. Mary Medical Center to facilitate PCR molecular tests, which will be conducted at no cost to the employee.

 All members of our campus community, including visitors, must wear masks at all times, with the following exceptions: students in their individual residence hall rooms; employees in their private offices; or when out of doors and able to maintain at least six feet of physical distance.
 In an effort to protect our Knox community, each employee will be provided two face masks and a face shield.